Los Angeles Wage Garnishment Lawyer

 Wage Garnishment Can Occur Without a Court Judgment

-Certain types of debt can lead to wage garnishment without the need for a court order.
+Certain types of debt may lead to wage garnishment even without a court order.

-- State, federal, and local taxes: For back taxes owed locally or to the state of California, you can lose up to 25% of your income.
-The amount varies for federal taxes.
+- State, federal, and local taxes: For unpaid taxes owed to the state of California or local agencies, you can lose up to 25% of your income.
+Federal tax garnishments can vary in amount.

-- Child support: Delinquencies in owed child support can lead to garnishment of 50-60% of your disposable income.
-The amount varies based on how many dependents you have.
-If you have been in default for at least a year, you may have to pay an additional 5% or more.
+- Child support: Owing child support may lead to garnishment of 50-60% of your disposable income.
+The specific amount often depends on your number of dependents.
+If you have defaulted for at least a year, an additional 5% or more may be garnished.

-- Student loans: On a defaulted student loan, you may be subject to a U.S. Department of Education wage garnishment order of up to 15% of your disposable income, with limitations related to minimum wage, where applicable.
+- Student loans: With a defaulted student loan, you could face a wage garnishment order from the U.S. Department of Education for up to 15% of your disposable income, subject to some minimum wage limitations.

 Stop Wage Garnishments with Help from Papian & Adamian